 How to Adjust a Clutch Pedal (for the Right Amount of Free Play)

 There are fewer vehicles on the road each year with a manual transmission.
-Even that new $50k sports car likely only comes with a slush box or possibly a dual-clutch transmission.
+Even that new $50k sports car likely only comes with a slush box (automatic transmission) or possibly a dual-clutch transmission.

 While more drivers prefer automatics and car manufacturers are offering less models with stick shifts, manual transmissions are still preferred by many due to two main reasons: driver involvement and cheaper maintenance/repairs.